1. Which celebrity was originally named Eugene Orowitz? a) Michael Landon b) Elton John c) Jerry Lewis d) John Wayne ... and the answer please

 Denver who played Gilligan on "Gilligan's Island". "www.lmu.edu"

-Venice Beach is home of the also infamous "muscle beach",
+Venice Beach is home of the also infamous

 roller skating, sidewalk vendors, performers, and weirdos the likes of